joowani/dtags/README.md

 #### Introduction

 Do you have too many git repositories or vagrant machines to manage?
-Do your daily tasks require you to switch between the same directories over and over?
+Does your daily routine require you to switch between the same directories over and over?
-Are you a lazy programmer who's always looking for shortcuts?
-If you answered *yes* to any of these questions, then dtags may be for you!
+Are you a lazy programmer who is always looking for shortcuts?
+If you answered *yes* to any of these questions, then **dtags** may be for you!

 #### Installation

-Install using [pip](https://pip.pypa.io) (Python 2.7+ and 3.4+):
+Install using [pip](https://pip.pypa.io) (Python 2.7+ and 3.4+ supported):
 ```bash
 ~$ sudo pip install --upgrade pip setuptools
 ~$ sudo pip install --upgrade dtags